 The future has landed in Cupertino, California.
 Photo courtesy 9to6mac.com

 Because I live and work within the high tech culture of the Bay Area, I cannot resist remarking on the vast new Apple headquarters nearing completion in Silicon Valley.
 So think of this post, which is an update of one for an earlier blog, as just for fun, or to give yourself a break from browsing floor plans.
-Though of course I have added three somewhat related house plans at the bottom!
+Though of course I have added two somewhat related house plans at the bottom!
 Ed.]

 Is it the new iPentagon, or a late Renaissance fortress, or another Swiss Collider?
 Circular "Campus 2" in Cupertino, CA, no doubt an architectural riff on their original 1 Infinite Loop address (according to my colleague Jin Woo Shin), is generating online excitement as mesmerizing drone’s eye views (from the addictive 9to6mac.com